Bachelor and Master Theses

-We permanently offer proposals for bachelor and master thesis projects in all areas across our research activities (see our research areas page) and related subjects which cover most topics in Computer Graphics.
+We permanently offer proposals for bachelor and master thesis projects in all areas across our research activities (see our publication page) and related subjects which cover most topics in Computer Graphics.
 The thesis topics are usually specified in cooperation with one of our research assistants and/or Prof. Kobbelt taking into account the student's individual interests and his/her previous knowledge as well as the current research agenda of the Computer Graphics group (e.g. in terms of ongoing academic or industrial cooperations).
-So if you are interested in a thesis project in Computer Graphics, please contact anyone in the graphics group.
 In order to guarantee a successful completion of the thesis, we usually expect our student to have

 - taken the "Basic Techniques in Computer Graphics" lecture if you are a bachelor student

 - extensive knowledge in computer graphics if you are a master student

 - a good working knowledge of C++

 or an equivalent qualification.
 After a one-month evaluation period you will submit a short research proposal which summarizes the general subject and detailed goals of the thesis.
 Based on this proposal the thesis will be registered officially.
 During the following six (four, for a bachelor thesis) months you will work on the various programming tasks, literature search, data acquisition and so on as required by your project.
 If necessary, you can use the special equipment available at the graphics lab, including a 3D scanner, stereo projection wall, a robot arm, a 3D printer, high quality video and still cameras and other devices.